pandey-ankit/coherence-demo/federate/federate.md

 > *Note: Ensure you have disabled price updates before continuing*.

 1. From the **`Federation`** menu, select **`Start Federation`**.
 After a short time you should see “Data sent to remote cluster..” and a cluster name appearing at the top as show here.
-The cluster name is chose based upon your region location.
+The cluster name is chosen based upon your region location.
    ![Federation Start](images/federation-header.png "Federation Start")
       > If you have **"Insight"** enabled, a dialog will be displayed showing how federation is setup in configuration only.
 No actual application code changes are required.